Skip to content

 WebSocket stability.
 WebSocket connections drop.
 Corporate proxies, VPNs, and network switches interrupt them.
 Implement automatic reconnection with exponential backoff.
 Show a clear “disconnected” indicator in the widget so reps know when CTI isn’t active.

 Multi-tab handling.
 Sales reps open multiple browser tabs.
-The CTI widget should only be active in one tab.
-We use a leader election pattern (BroadcastChannel API) to ensure screen pop happens in exactly one tab.
+The CTI widget should only be active in one.
+We use a leader election pattern (BroadcastChannel API) to make sure screen pop happens in exactly one tab.
+Without this, reps get duplicate popups or none at all.
+Both are a mess.

 • Node.js application with Express for the REST API and WebSocket server